CJOWood/ryobigdopy/README.md

 # ryobigdopy

-Async library to react to events issued over Ryobi GDO Websockets.
+Library to interface with Ryobi GDO Websockets in Python.

 ## Example use